Skip to main content

 The amount of Parents' Learning Allowance you get will depend on your household income, with the maximum allowance amounting to £1,538 a year.

-You can apply whether you get the Childcare Grant.
+You can apply even if you do not get the Childcare Grant.

 Childcare Grant and Parents' Learning Allowance: how to apply